Express shelters under Mirror umbrella

 All publishers are trying to save money, so stories are frequently recycled without fact checking.
 As rewriting is not journalism, many relatively new entrants are turning to PR.
 For Press Gazette’s take on the situation follow this link: http://www.pressgazette.co.uk/source-ripping-culture-at-national-newspaper-website-prompts-most-graduate-trainees-to-leave-journalism-for-pr/

-As Britain’s national newspapers are being pushed towards extinction by information technology and the Internet, the fine reputation British journalism once had could not be earned today.
+As Britain’s national newspapers are being pushed towards extinction by information technology, the fine reputation British journalism once had could not be earned today.
 So it seems a good time to share some of my favourite pieces from the past.
 Please scroll down:

 The Austerity Olympics, Ben Macintyre in The Times, March 31 2012